Water for Fish

 - Host the BC First Nations Water Governance Roundtable.

-- Workshops, forums, and monthly “Water Wednesday” webinars on freshwater planning, management and governance issues.
+- Workshops, forums, and regular “Water Wednesday” webinars on freshwater planning, management and governance issues.

 - Released Protecting Water Our Way: First Nations Freshwater Governance in British Columbia, a major research report featuring five case stories that pull out key elements of First Nations-led water planning and governance in British Columbia.

 - Collaborated on a major research initiative Indigenous Watershed Initiatives and Co-Governance Arrangements: A British Columbia Systematic Review (with the Centre for Indigenous Environmental Resources).

 - Analysis and advice through an Aboriginal and Treaty Rights lens on engagement, impacts and opportunities of freshwater-related Crown policy and legislation, including BC’s Water Sustainability Act.

 - Meaningful collaborations with ENGO, academic, philanthropic, and Crown government partners.

 Current funders of Water for Fish include the Real Estate Foundation of BC, BC Freshwater Legacy Initiative, LUSH Charitable Giving, Sitka Foundation, Vancouver Foundation, BC Ministry of Environment and Climate Change Strategy, and Environment and Climate Change Canada.